 - terms and conditions for your policy

 It is important that you answer the questions honestly.
-Providing misleading answers could lead an insurer to decline a claim you make.
+Providing misleading or incomplete answers could lead an insurer to cancel or vary your cover, or decline a claim you make.

 Making a TPD insurance claim

 If you want to make a TPD claim, see making a life insurance claim for information on what to do.